 Everyone has their signature strengths, strengths that are a unique combination.
 Take a little time now to think about three things that you really like and admire about yourself.

-What three things do I like and admire about myself?
+Exercise - what three things do I like and admire about myself?

 1. What do I consider to be my greatest strengths or personal characteristics?